Select a workspace from the workspace switcher in the Application bar.

 Change your Dreamweaver workspace to suit your needs.
 Learn how to move, resize, dock, float, collapse, or expand windows and panels.

 You can create a custom workspace by moving and manipulating Document windows and panels.
 You can also save workspaces and switch among them.
-For Fireworks, renaming custom workspaces can lead to unexpected behavior.

 A dock is a collection of panels or panel groups displayed together, generally in a vertical orientation.
 You dock and undock panels by moving them into and out of a dock.

 To dock a panel, drag it by its tab into the dock, at the top, bottom, or in between other panels.

 To dock a panel group, drag it by its title bar (the solid empty bar above the tabs) into the dock.

 To remove a panel or panel group, drag it out of the dock by its tab or title bar.
 You can drag it into another dock or make it free-floating.